VisuLogic-Benchmark/VisuLogic-Eval/README.md

 ```

-## Evaluate Dedfault Models
+## 🚀 Evaluate Dedfault Models
 For example, just find the corresponding model and execute its script.
 ```bash
 sh scripts/eval_internvl.sh
 ```
-## Evaluate Your Own Model
+## 🔧 Evaluate Your Own Model

-VisuLogic offers a simple and clean code framework to easily evaluate your custom models.
+VisuLogic provides a clean and extensible framework to evaluate custom models.
 You only need to add & change 2 files

+### Steps to Add Your Model.
 1. add `model/mymodel.py` with template as following:
 ```python
 from models.base_model import BaseModel